 Biological traits included average male/female forewing length and egg-volume.
-Wing size may play a role in dispersal capacity and survival ability, while egg size can act as a phylogenetic corrective for wing-size, given the allometric slopes between wing-size and egg-size for many butterfly subtaxa (García-Barros 2002).
+Wing size may play a role in dispersal capacity and survival ability (REF?), while egg size can act as a phylogenetic corrective for wing-size, given the allometric slopes between wing-size and egg-size for many butterfly subtaxa (García-Barros 2002).
 Larval diet breadth is an important limiting factor in butterfly vulnerability, in terms of range size, dispersal capacity and landscape use (e.g., García-Barros & Romo Benito 2010).
-Species phenology is associated to colonization ability, ranging from restricted climatic environments to wide distributions across a variety of climatic environments.
+Species phenology is associated with colonization ability, ranging from restricted climatic environments to wide distributions across a variety of climatic environments.
 Phenological traits included voltinism (i.e., the average number of generations per year), and overwintering stage (i.e., indicating how early species can reproduce in the season).
 Vagrancy reflects dispersal capacity and landscape use, and was based on a slightly adapted version of the classification by Dennis et al. (2004), complemented by expert knowledge for a total of 220 species.
 We used a linear regression model with voltinism, wingspan and range size to explain vagrancy with available data, and made predictions for the remaining 177 species (R2 = 0.505, df1,219, SE = 1.128), using the following equation:

 Vagrancy = -0.472 + 0.482*(Voltinism) + 0.44*(Wingspan) + 0.001(Range Size)